 THE PRESIDENT-The President shall be the Senior Elected Officer of the Association, an ex-officio member of all committees (except the Nominations Committee), and the official representative and spokesperson for the Association.
 The President shall be responsible for presiding over all meetings of the Board of Trustees and the Executive Committee.
 The President shall be responsible for training thePresident-Elect in the duties and responsibilities as the senior elected officer of the Association.

-THE PRESIDENT-ELECT-The President-Elect shall be in training for the duties and responsibilities of the senior elected officers of the Association, a nonvoting member of the Board of Trustees and ex-officio (nonvoting) member of the Executive Committee.
+The President shall take a one-year leave-or-absence from his/her medical training to serve in a full-time capacity with the Association.
+Renumeration in the form of a salary is paid to the President, commensurate with the sum received by a first-year postgraduate resodemt om tje Washington, D.C. area.
+(2003) THE PRESIDENT-ELECT-The President-Elect shall be in training for the duties and responsibilities of the senior elected officers of the Association, a nonvoting member of the Board of Trustees and ex-officio (nonvoting) member of the Executive Committee.
+The President-Elect will have a two-week in-person transition period during the early weeks of May following his/ her election.
+(2003)